It sounds crazy that I could love cancer.

 7. Suffering Walks With Glory

-I learned that suffering isn’t punishment or abandonment.
+I learned suffering isn’t punishment or abandonment.
 Quite the opposite.
 For the Christian, suffering is identifying with Christ in His sufferings for us.
 And if we suffer with Him we shall be glorified with Him.
 It’s not the moment He is the farthest from us, but is the closest.
 Even though I’d been an avid Bible reader for over 20 years, I finally realized the majority of the Bible talks about suffering, warns us about suffering, and provides comfort when we suffer.

 How did I miss that when I was young and healthy?